-AI vs. Marketing Agencies: Which Is Better for Your Content Strategy?
+AI Agents vs. Marketing Agencies: Which Is Better for Your Business?

-Compare the cost, speed, and quality of AI content strategy tools vs. traditional marketing agencies.
-Find out which approach fits your business.
+Compare the cost, speed, and quality of AI marketing agents vs. traditional marketing agencies.
+Find out which approach fits your business in 2026.

-Ten years ago, if you wanted a professional content strategy, you had one option: hire a marketing agency or freelance strategist.
-Today, AI tools can generate comparable deliverables in minutes.
+Ten years ago, if you wanted professional marketing output, you had one option: hire a marketing agency or freelancer.
+Today, AI agents can generate comparable deliverables in seconds.
 But is the output actually as good?
 And when does each approach make sense?

 The Traditional Agency Model

-A marketing agency typically charges $2,000–$5,000 per month for content strategy services.
+A marketing agency typically charges $2,000–$5,000 per month for marketing services.
 For that investment, you get:

 - A dedicated strategist who learns your brand deeply